SinomeM/UsefulLinks/README.md

 - R packages, by Hadley Wickham and Jenny Bryan [link](https://r-pkgs.org/)

 ## data.table
+`data.table` is a super useful R package.
+It mostly oriented to managing really large table really fast and efficiently.
+It introduces a new syntax (similar to SQL in some ways), low level **CPU parallelism** and modification **by reference**.

 ## ggplot
-Since I tend to rely data.table as data structure in R, ggplot is the tidyverse package I now use the most.
+Since I tend to rely `data.table` as data structure in R, `ggplot` is the `tidyverse` package I now use the most.

 ## packages development